WitalijKaa/magic-stone-circuit/README.md

 - Task 8: sleepy road may awake.
 - Task 9: correct reset of color.
 - Task 10: restrict to put objects where they should not be.
-- Task 11: cancel of cached action shot be targeted.
+- Task 11: cancel of cached actions should be targeted.
 - Task 12: energy starts coloring roads, not stones.
 Switchers.
 - Task 13: smiles consume energy.
 - Task 14: put roads by start-end.
-- Task 15: ad variations on putting roads.
+- Task 15: add variations on putting roads.
 - Task 16: big menu at left.
-- Task 17: save blueprints to local storage, add them to menu.
+- Task 17: save current scheme to local storage.
 - Task 18: save local storage to file, load from file.
+- Task 19: save blueprints to local storage, add them to menu.
+- Task 20: help and learn-how-to guide.